svikashk/agile/agile/scrum-roles.md

 ---
 layout: default
-seo_title: What are the different Scrum Roles?
+title: What are the different Scrum Roles?
-title: Roles
+page_title: Roles
 has_children: false
+parent: What is Scrum?
+Includes best practices | Agile Library
-parent: Scrum
+parent_page_title: Scrum
 nav_order: 1
 description: Learn what the different roles involved in a Scrum team do.
 permalink: scrum/roles/